 Directions to the Natchez Trace Parkway vary greatly depending on what part of the tri-state Parkway you are trying to reach.
 There are more than 50 roads that access the Parkway in Tennessee, Alabama, and Mississippi.
 For specific questions concerning how to get to a certain portion of the Parkway, please call the Visitor Center at 1-800-305-7417.
-Below are listed some of the more common ways that travelers may access the Parkway.
+Some of the more common ways that travelers access the Parkway are listed below.

 In Natchez, Mississippi - The southern terminus of the Parkway is accessed off of Liberty Road in Natchez, Mississippi.
 Technically, this is starting your trip from the historical "beginning" of the Old Trace, in Natchez, at milepost zero.

 In Jackson, Mississippi - There are two major access points in the Jackson area.
 One access is from I-20, and the other from I-55.